What will you learn from this article?

 In the table below we present results extracted from 2 (out of 44!)
-FuelPro™ initiatives – the Acceleration Altitude and the Take-off Flaps.
+FuelPro™ initiatives – the acceleration altitude and the take-off flaps.
 The analysis covers the results for 3 aircraft types – Embraer E-Jet, Boeing 737-8, and Airbus A320.

-1. Flaps High & High Acceleration Altitude
+- Flaps High & High Acceleration Altitude

-2. Flaps Low & High Acceleration Altitude
+- Flaps Low & High Acceleration Altitude

-3. Flaps High & Low Acceleration Altitude
+- Flaps High & Low Acceleration Altitude

-4. Flaps Low & Low Acceleration Altitude
+- Flaps Loweration Altitude & Low Acceleration Altitude

 Use the combination of low flaps and low acceleration altitude to achieve the maximum saving potential!

-#StorkJet’s Tips is a series of posts shared via information channels (LinkedIn, Website) where we publish analyses, recommendations, and other supportive materials in the area of fuel efficiency.
-All the analyses are prepared based on the results from StorkJets solutions – advancedAPM™ & fuelPro™.
+StorkJet’s Tips are a series of articles shared via information channels (LinkedIn, Website) where we publish analyzes, recommendations, and other supportive materials in the area of fuel efficiency.
+All the analyses are prepared based on the results from StorkJets’ solutions – AdvancedAPM™& FuelPro™.